 Dr. Donna Waltz: Try using a can-size specific lid to prevent drying.
 A better option might be to purchase a smaller size can that your cat can eat in one feeding, eliminating leftovers altogether.

 Q: Do you have any other tricks for getting my cat to eat leftover wet food?

-Dr. Leslie: A food aversion is difficult to reverse.
+Dr. Donna Waltz: A food aversion is difficult to reverse.
 In general, cats like food that has similar moisture and temperature to typical prey.
 They like wet food that is warmer; warming the food to room temperature or just above is one way to help cats enjoy their food.
 Be careful not to overheat the food as it could burn a cat's mouth or throat.